Tag: Django

 source venv/bin/activate

-You’ll know it’s activated when you see (venv) at the beginning of your command prompt.
+You’ll know it’s active when you see (venv) at the beginning of your terminal prompt.

-Now, with your virtual environment active, let’s install Django:
+Now that your virtual environment is active, let’s install Django!

 pip install django